What is organic fabric UK?

 - Linen – made from the flax fibre which is another traditional fibre crop.
 This needs few chemical fertilisers and fewer pesticides than cotton.
 Strong, doesn’t strain, has a natural lustre

 - Recycled polyester – uses PET as the raw material which, when used to make recycled fabrics, prevents it from going to landfill

 - Organic wool – produced using sustainable farming practises and without toxic sheep dips.
 Naturally insulating, mould resistant, water repellent

 - Hemp – very ecological crop; productive, easy to cultivate and pest tolerant.
 A traditional fibre from the marijuana plant.
 Strong, durable, insulating, breathable

-Advantages of organic fabric
+Advantages of organic fabric UK

 The advantages of organic fabrics are vast and impressive.
 Thanks to their sustainability and the way they are cultivated and harvested, organic materials have properties that benefit the consumer and the environment.
 Some of these include: